inspire-eu-validation/view-service/wmts-1.0.0/at84-getcapabilities-layer-metadata.md

 **Test method**

-The Unique Resource Identifier and Name INSPIRE metedata elements are mapped to the Identifier OGC WMTS standard element.
+The Unique Resource Identifier and Name INSPIRE metadata elements are mapped to the Identifier OGC WMTS standard element.

 * Send a getCapabilities request to the service endpoint.
 Into the response: